jmchandonia/CORAL/back_end/README.md

 To generate a pair of keys, do:

 ```
-ssh-keygen -t rsa -b 4096 -P "" -f coral.key
+ssh-keygen -t rsa -b 4096 -P "" -f coral-data-access.key
 ```

-This will create a public key called "coral.key.pub" to give to application developers you want to have access to the CORAL API.
+This will create a public key called "coral-data-access.key.pub" to give to application developers you want to have access to the CORAL API.
 We call this the "data access API public key."

-Keep the private key "coral.key" on the server, and install it using the config.json file below.
+Keep the private key "coral-data-access.key" on the server, and install it using the config.json file below.
 We call this the "data access API private key."

 ### Initial data, microtypes, and ontologies loading